 There are several ceramic coating products available on the market, ranging from quartz to composite, with each offering varying degrees of performance, durability and longevity.
 Product performance is usually measured in it’s ‘h’ or ‘hardness’ value, just like a pencil.
 So, the higher the h value, the harder the ceramic coating is once cured and the most popular coatings range from 5 – 10h.
 Although other factors are taken into consideration, such as chemical and temperature resistance, generally speaking, the higher the h value, the longer the coating will last and the manufacturers guarantee will usually reflect this.

-As an accredited Gtechniq detailer, ArmourFactory exclusively recommend and promote the Gtechniq range of ceramic coatings for cars and commercial vehicles.
+As an accredited Gtechniq and Wax Is Dead detailer, ArmourFactory exclusively recommend and promote these high performance ceramic coatings for cars and commercial vehicles.
 However, more recently, we have developed our own range of ceramic coatings specifically for motorcycles.
 Our popular ‘NanoTech’ range (see below) includes bodywork, wheel and perspex coatings designed for self-application and packaged in environmentally friendly quantities suitable for all types of motorcycle.

 NanoTech is a high-performance range of ceramic and hydrophobic coating products developed by ArmourFactory specifically for motorcycles.
 As the majority of high-end motorcycle ownership is based on occasional use, with riding conditions, heat dissipation, contaminant exposure and cleaning techniques all being different from that of a car, a product range with differing characteristics is required.
 Our NanoTech range meets this criteria and, whilst being of the highest quality, is also packaged economically to reduce wastage.